manulea/Random-Number-1-10/README.md

 4. Click the "Generate random number" button to play a random audio clip.

-Enjoy the random number generator and audio playback!# Random-Number-1-10
+Enjoy the random number generator and audio playback!

+# Random-Number-1-10

+With The help of CoPilot and Visual Code

+Also Millie Pillie for giving me the ideas :) hahaha!

+Special Mentions: Loki Poki and Marianne haha!